Chart Color Schemes

 Lethbridge Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Lethbridge Park, as evaluated at the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Lethbridge Park was at 19.2%, with the rest of dwellings either mortgaged (21.2%) or rented (59.7%).
-The median monthly mortgage repayment in the area was $1,733, lower than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $300, compared to Sydney metro's $470.
-Nationally, Lethbridge Park's mortgage repayments are below the Australian average of $1,863, while rents are substantially lower than the national figure of $375.
+Lethbridge Park's dwellings, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Lethbridge Park stood at 19.2%, with mortgaged dwellings at 21.2% and rented ones at 59.7%.
+The median monthly mortgage repayment was $1,733, lower than Sydney metro's average of $2,427.
+Median weekly rent in the area was $300, compared to Sydney metro's $470.
+Nationally, Lethbridge Park's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing